firebuild/firebuild/.github/COPILOT.md

 ## When changing schemas or enums

 - If you edit `src/firebuild/fbbstore.def`, run `fbbstore_gen_files` and update call sites.
+- If changing `src/firebuild/fbbstore.def` and kCacheFormatVersion has not changed since the latest tagged release, then bump it and update the relevant test.
 - When adding a new `FileType` enum value, update all switches in:
   - `src/firebuild/file_usage.cc`
   - `src/firebuild/hash_cache.cc`